4km3/hms/docs/day1/containers/slides/containers.md

 #### First steeps

 - Docker service can run in every linux distro (debian, ubuntu, coreos, centos, rancheros,...)
 - Docker daemon listen by default in a unix socket /var/run/docker.sock.
-Also, it's possible to listen in a network port 2375 y 2376 (ssl).
+Also can listen in a network ports 2375 and/or 2376 (ssl).
-- Local connection: Executing the command in a machine running the daemon, connect through unix socket. docker <command>
+- Local connection: Executing the command in a machine running the daemon.
 - Remote: Executing the command in a remote machine not running the daemon.
-We need to specify -H param or the env variable DOCKER_HOST.

 ```
 export DOCKER_HOST=tcp://<host>:<port>; docker <command> || docker -H tcp://<host>:<port> <command>